 Macroetch, Grain Flow, Surface Condition & More

-Macroscopic examination, also called macro test or macro examination, is an extension of visual examination and evaluates quality and homogeneity of the test sample indicating the flow of material during the forming or welding process.
+Macroscopic examination, also called macro test or macro examination, evaluates the quality and homogeneity of a test sample indicating the flow of material during the forming or welding process.
 Information on macrostructural features can be used to assess internal quality, presence of hydrogen flakes, chemical segregation, hard cases, flow lines and welds.
-A common macro test is weld cross section examination to reveal internal discontinuities, weld profile, weld passes and sequence, extent of penetration and the quality of weld.
-The macrostructural properties of a weldament can then be used as a component of weld procedure qualification or welder qualification.

 - Macroetch (ASTM E340)